-The Group owns 19% equity interest in John Menzies PLC (Menzies) with a carrying value of KD 41,737 thousands.
-Further, the Group has submitted an offer to acquire the remaining 81% equity interest in Menzies for a consideration of KD 185 million.
-The above offer was approved by the Board of Directors of Menzies during the period.
-The closing of the transaction is subject to the approval of shareholders of Menzies and regulatory authorities.
-The transaction is expected to be completed in the third quarter of 2022.
+The Group owns 19% equity interest in John Menzies PLC (Menzies) with a carrying value of KD 38,855 thousands.
+Further, the Group submitted an offer to acquire the remaining 81% equity interest in Menzies for a consideration of KD 171 million.
+The above offer was approved by the Board of Directors and shareholders of Menzies during the period.
+Subsequent to the period, the transaction was completed on 4 August 2022 after obtaining relevant regulatory approvals.

 The Parent Company also through one of its subsidiaries signed an agreement to acquire 51% equity interest in HG Storage International Limited for a consideration of KD 65 Million.
-The closing of this transaction is expected to be completed in the second quarter of 2022.
+The closing of this transaction is expected to be completed in the third quarter of 2022.